Boris Berezovsky (pianist): Biography

 Berezovsky's original name was Elyashberg, Boris Vadimovich.
 His parents changed the last name to Berezovsky when he was seven years old.
 He studied at the Moscow Conservatory with Eliso Virsaladze and privately with Alexander Satz.
 Following his London début at the Wigmore Hall in 1988, The Times described him as "an artist of exceptional promise, a player of dazzling virtuosity and formidable power."
 In 1990, he won First Prize at the International Tchaikovsky Competition.

 In May 2005, he had his first solo recital in Théâtre des Champs-Élysées in Paris and played in the same venue in January 2006 with the Orchestre National de France.
 In January 2007, he played seven recitals "Carte Blanche" in the Louvre.

 In May 2009, he premiered Karol Beffa's "Piano concerto" in Toulouse, with Orchestre National du Capitole de Toulouse and Tugan Sokhiev as conductor.

 Career

 Berezovsky has initiated and organized the International Medtner Festival that took place 2006 and 2007 in Moscow, Yekaterinburg and Vladimir.

+Controversy

+On 10 March 2022 he went on Russian television to argue for the Russian Federation to commit war crimes in Ukraine by cutting off electricity and water in Kyiv.
+He claimed that the war in Ukraine was started by the West.
+He claimed that what the media in the West said was pure lies.
+He said he didn't care about what was happening in the West, and that he would definitely not go to the West for the next three years.

+A few days later he expressed his regrets for the comments, saying he was cut off from explaining in full what he really meant to say.
+He also stated he did not condone the war.

+On 17 March 2022 he was terminated by his concert agency Productions Internationales Albert Sarfati.
+Their statement concluded, "He recently spoke on a pure propaganda talkshow on a Russian TV channel.
+His comments shocked, upset and stunned all those who know the man and the artist.
+We too were completely unable to understand his stance.
+He has provided an explanation in a statement which he has asked us to convey.
+We have known for many years the qualities of the man and of course the exceptional artist.
+However, we strongly condemn the comments he made during his TV appearance and we must sadly suspend the representation of Boris Berezovsky by our company."